 Next, dig a hole the size of the root ball, place the plant inside the hole, backfill with soil, and water thoroughly.
-Space each plant 18-24 inches apart.
+Space each plant 18 to 24 inches apart.

 How to Grow

-Cantaloupes grow best in organically rich, well-draining soil, with a mildly acidic pH of 6.0-6.5.
+Cantaloupes grow best in organically rich, well-draining soil, with a mildly acidic pH of 6.0 to 6.5.
 You can conduct a soil test and amend accordingly.

 While cantaloupes love warmth, they don’t love too much of it.
-If the temperatures rise above 95-100°F or so for several days in a row, your plant might get cranky and let its flowers fall.
+If the temperatures rise above 95 to 100°F or so for several days in a row, your plant might get cranky and let its flowers fall.